-- is guilty of unsporting behavior - shows dissent by word or action - persistently infringes the Laws of the Game - delays the restart of play - fails to respect the required distance when play is restarted with a corner kick or free kick - enters or re-enters the field of play without the referee's permission - deliberately leaves the field of play without the referee's permission
+- ullet is guilty of unsporting behaviour - $\bullet\,$ shows dissent by word or action - persistently infringes the Laws of the Game - ullet delays the restart of play - fails to respect the required distance when play is restarted with a corner kick or free kick - enters or re-enters the field of play without the referee's permission - deliberately leaves the field of play without the referee's permission

-RoboCup RoboCup Changes and Comments RC-12.5: In RoboCup, a robot player or human team member is cautioned and shown Cautionable the yellow card if he commits any of the following offences: Offences • is guilty of unsporting behavior • persistently infringes the Laws of the Game • delays the restart of play • fails to respect the required distance when play is restarted with a corner kick, goal kick, throw in or free kick • enters the field of play without the referee's permission.
-Exceptions are defined in RC-4.1 and RC-5.3.2 RC-12.5.1: The assistant referees will maintain a count of yellow cards given to each player Yellow Cards (e.g. by the refbox).
+RoboCup RoboCup Changes and Comments RC-12.5: Cautionable Offences In RoboCup, a robot player or human team member is cautioned and shown the yellow card if he commits any of the following offences: is guilty of unsporting behaviour persistently infringes the Laws of the Game delays the restart of play fails to respect the required distance when play is restarted with a corner kick, goal kick, throw in or free kick enters the field of play without the referee's permission.
+Exceptions are defined in RC-4.1 and RC-5.3.2 crash at high speed with the field safety boundary, Goal, or any other robot RC-12.5.1: Yellow Cards The assistant referees will maintain a count of yellow cards given to each player (e.g. by the RefBox).